 The potential elements of "prior record"-including items like the number, recency, and seriousness of prior arrests, prior convictions, and prior incarcerations-are generally more visible to researchers than elements of offense seriousness.
 The record data, however, are often subject to errors and incompleteness, both in the data available to decision makers and to researchers.
 In terms of statistically analyzing the role of record variables in sentence outcomes, data elements that are available to decision makers, but not available to researchers, are especially troublesome.
-This is often the case for juvenile records, which may be available to researchers as part of the case record.
+This is often the case for juvenile records, which may be available either formally or informally to decision makers, but are not available to researchers as part of the case record.
 Much research thus focuses on the role of officially available adult prior records in sentence outcomes.